pabletecodes/pabletecodes.github.io/_posts/2024-08-02-replacing-loops-with-pipelines.md

 Easy, right?

-Let’s see how we can can replace a “pipeline”.
+Let’s see how we can can replace this loop with a “pipeline”.

 According to [Wikipedia](<https://en.wikipedia.org/wiki/Pipeline_(software)>):